The King Of Staten Island Now Available On VOD.

-The controversial Pete Davidson can turn off a lot people and I was one of those people until I began to watch many of his TV interviews that brought light onto his real life.
-He is actually a likable dude that had a difficult upbringing due to a tragedy that occurred at 7 years old when his firefighter Dad died in service during the September 11 attacks.
-The only other movie I have seen Davidson in the lead role was a movie called Big Time Adolescence which recommend on Hulu.
-Now add the The King of Staten Island to your watchlist.
+The controversial Pete Davidson can turn off a lot of people.
+Originally I was one of those people until I began to watch many of his TV interviews that brought light onto his real life.
+He is a likable dude who had a difficult upbringing due to a tragedy at seven years old when his firefighter Dad died in service during the September 11 attacks.
+The only other movie I have seen Davidson in the lead role was a movie called Big Time Adolescence which I recommend is on Hulu.
+Now add The King of Staten Island to your watchlist.

-This movie is not your typical Judd Apatow flick and if you compare it to his other pieces of work it sits as an outlier.
-It is a humorous character study that allows Pete Davidson to shine as his authentic self and prove that he is ready to leave SNL.
+This movie is not your typical Judd Apatow flick, and if you compare it to his other pieces of work, it sits as an outlier.
+Instead, it is a humorous character study that allows Pete Davidson to shine as his authentic self and prove that he is ready to leave SNL.
 It is an eye-opening, honest, and sincere movie that is loosely based on Davidson’s actual life.

-Comedian Bill Burr who is featured heavily throughout makes a strong case to be cast more frequently in future movies with his strong performance and the always lovely Marisa Tomei hits another “mom role” out of the park.
-It helps that this film is extremely fresh and original but I feel that its lengthy runtime and having a more enjoyable first half hurts it in the long run, as it is far more comedic than the second half that goes full drama and ends on an awkward note.
+Comedian Bill Burr, featured throughout, makes a solid case to be cast more frequently in future movies.
+His strong performance and the always lovely Marisa Tomei hits another “mom role” out of the park.
+Of course, it helps that this film is extremely fresh and original.
+Still, I feel that its lengthy runtime and more enjoyable first half hurt it in the long run.
+It is far more comedic than the second half, which goes into a total drama and ends on an awkward note.

-I give The King of Staten Island a 7/10 and recommend making sure you have ample time to sit through the whole movie since it sits at 2 hours at 17 minutes.
+I give The King of Staten Island a 7/10 and recommend ensuring you have ample time to sit through the whole movie since it sits at 2 hours at 17 minutes.